Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup

 Where above we used Equation \ref{gty2} to get the upper bound in the last step.
 We next focus on bounding the inner integral in Equation \ref{doubleint}.
 Using the symmetry of $\Tilde{\beta_y}$, we have that:

-One can sanity check that Equation \ref{innerint} is bounded below by -1, as we would expect.
-The only tricky aspect of Equation \ref{innerint} is the $O(1)$ term in the exponential, which can lead to a positive contribution (via a negative integrand) when $\Tilde{\beta_y}$ is close to 0.
-However, we can safely restrict the bounds of integration in Equation \ref{innerint} to a region $[\varrho, C_P (\delta_2/2 - \delta_1)]$ for $\varrho = \Theta(1/\log k)$ (with an appropriately chosen constant), as in such a region the integrand is guaranteed to be positive since $\Delta_y^{(t)} \geq \log k - o(1)$.
-Furthermore, this restriction does not cost us anything (like an additional positive term), as concern from Equation \ref{innerint} is purely a consequence of how we bounded $g_t^y$ and $g_t^s$.
-Indeed, by our earlier monotonicity argument it is clear that we can cut out the region corresponding to $[-\varrho, \varrho]$ from the first line of Equation \ref{doubleint} without decreasing the RHS.
+The tricky aspect of Equation \ref{innerint} is the $O(1)$ term in the exponential, which can lead to a positive contribution (via a negative integrand) when $\Tilde{\beta_y}$ is close to 0.
+However, we can safely restrict the bounds of integration in Equation \ref{innerint} to a region $[\varrho, C_P (\delta_2/2 - \delta_1)]$ for $\varrho = \Theta(1/\log k)$ (with an appropriately large constant), as in such a region the integrand is guaranteed to be positive since $\Delta_y^{(t)} \geq \log k - o(1)$.
+From Definition \ref{datadist}, this restriction costs us only a $o(1/\log k)$ term in the integrand, which is going to be asymptotically irrelevant.